sagemath/trac_to_gh/Issue 2782.md

 # Issue 2782: notebook: Make it so the default reference manual, etc., is static instead of dynamic

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2782

 Original creator: was